vuetifyjs/nuxt-module/docs/guide/features/icons/font-icons.md

 - [Font Awesome 4](https://fontawesome.com/v4.7.0/)
 - [Font Awesome 5](https://fontawesome.com/)

-By default, the module will use the `mdi` font icon library.
-You can change it by setting the `defaultSet` option to:
+By default, the module uses the `mdi` font icon library.
+You can change this by setting the `defaultSet` option to:
 - `mdi` for [Material Design Icons](https://materialdesignicons.com/)
 - `md` for [Material Icons](https://fonts.google.com/icons)
 - `fa4` for [Font Awesome 4](https://fontawesome.com/v4.7.0/)
 - `fa` for [Font Awesome 5](https://fontawesome.com)

-To configure a font icon, you only need to specify the default set:
+To configure a font icon, specify the default set:
 ::: code-group

 ```ts [nuxt.config.ts]